A River Runs Through It (film): Critical response

 Much of the praise focused on Pitt's portrayal of Paul, which has been cited as his career-making performance.
 Despite the critical reception, Pitt was very critical of his performance on the film: "Robert Redford made a quality movie.
 But I don't think I was skilled enough.
 I think I could have done better.
 Maybe it was the pressure of the part, and playing someone who was a real person — and the family was around occasionally — and not wanting to let Redford down."

 Accolades

+Legacy

+The following quote from the film, which is not present in the novella, is displayed at the base of the statue of Michael Jordan at Chicago's United Center: